 Note: Replace POLICY-NAME with the name of the resource policy you want to delete.

-When you have fewer than 10 resource policies in your Region, you can create a new resource policy.
+When you have fewer than 10 resource policies in your Region, run the put-resource-policy command to create a new resource policy.

 Related information